Class A: Millard South beats Lincoln Southwest in matchup with 'bad blood'

 Millard South's Haley McClanathan scores under the basket while closely guarded by Lincoln Southwest's Eleanor Griffin during a Class A girls state basketball tournament first-round game Wednesday at Pinnacle Bank Arena.

-Millard South (25-2) led 20-2 just six minutes into the game, forcing 10 Southwest turnovers in that opening punch.
-Southwest burned two timeouts but struggled to get the ball past half court, much less generate shot attempts, against Millard South's pressure.
+Millard South (25-2) led 20-2 just six minutes into the game at Pinnacle Bank Arena, forcing 10 Southwest turnovers in that opening punch.
+Southwest burned two timeouts but struggled to get the ball past half court, much less generate any offense, against Millard South's pressure.

 The Patriots' lead ballooned to 31-8 early in the second quarter before Southwest (14-11) found its footing.